-In 2015, German Chancellor Angela Merkel promised that Germany would increase its funding for global climate protection from €2.0 billion (US$2.2 billion) in 2014 to €4.0 billion (US$4.5 billion) by 2020.
-According to the German Federal Ministry of Economic Cooperation and Development (BMZ), this target was already reached in 2019, with a total expenditure of €4.3 billion (US$4.8 billion) for climate protection and adaptation measures to climate change.
+In 2015, former German Chancellor Angela Merkel promised that Germany would increase its funding for global climate protection from €2.0 billion (US$2.3 billion) in 2014 to €4.0 billion (US$4.6 billion) by 2020.
+According to the German Federal Ministry of Economic Cooperation and Development (BMZ), Germany reached this target one year early, in 2019, with a total expenditure of €4.3 billion (US$4.9 billion) for climate protection and adaptation measures to climate change.
 (The numbers based on the Rio markers differ from the numbers published by the German government, since countries often only refer to projects principally targeting climate, while the number based on the Rio markers incorporate projects principally and significantly targeting climate; see box for more information.)

-To reach its international climate goal, the 2020 budgets of the BMZ and the Federal Ministry for the Environment (BMU) were increased by €500 million (US$560 million) and €100 million (US$112 million), respectively.
-The additional €500 million (US$560 million) for the BMZ was mainly used to expand renewable energies in Africa, invest in rain forest protection measures, and support adaptation measures to strengthen agriculture in drought regions.
+To reach its international climate goal, the 2020 budgets of the BMZ and the Federal Ministry for the Environment (BMU) were increased by €500 million (US$570 million) and €100 million (US$114 million), respectively.
+The additional €500 million (US$570 million) for the BMZ was mainly used to expand renewable energies in countries in Africa, invest in rain forest protection measures, and support adaptation measures to strengthen agriculture in drought regions.

-At the virtual Climate Ambition Summit, co-convened by the UN, on December 12, 2020, Merkel pledged an additional €500 million (US$560 million) for 2020 and 2021 to support low-income countries (LICs) in their climate protection efforts.
-The funding will come from the BMZ’s budget and will mostly be channeled via the World Bank and other development banks to strengthen the expansion of renewable energies in LICs, primarily on the African continent.
-At the January 25, 2021, Climate Adaptation Summit (CAS) Merkel pledged another €220 million (US$246 million) to support the lowest income countries’ efforts to adapt to the effects of the climate crisis.
+At the virtual Climate Ambition Summit, co-convened by the UN, on December 12, 2020, former Chancellor Merkel pledged an additional €500 million (US$570 million) for 2020 and 2021 to support low-income countries (LICs) in their climate protection efforts.
+The funding came from the BMZ’s budget and has mostly been channeled via the World Bank and other development banks to expand renewable energies in LICs, primarily on the African continent.
+At the January 25, 2021, Climate Adaptation Summit (CAS), Merkel pledged another €220 million (US$251 million) to support the lowest income countries’ efforts to adapt to the effects of the climate crisis.